alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-17-do-wahhabism-criticizes-the-prophet-family.md

 lang: en
 active: wahhabi
 category: [fatwas,wahhabism,manhaj]
-excerpt: "Is it true that Wahhabism antagonizes Al-ul-Bayt (members of the Prophet's extended Muslim family) and criticizes the Prophet (peace be upon him)?"
+summary: "Is it true that Wahhabism antagonizes Al-ul-Bayt (members of the Prophet's extended Muslim family) and criticizes the Prophet (peace be upon him)?"
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz